HSF/hsf.github.io/_gsocproposals/2019/proposal_VP2Simulation.md

 proton-proton collisions per second.
 Studies of the technology for this future detector are now underway.

-Nikhef [2] is the Dutch institure for sub-atomic physics and it's LHCb research group is involved in designing the Vertex Detector (VP2) for LHCb's 2030 upgrade.
+Nikhef [2] is the Dutch institute for sub-atomic physics and its LHCb research group is involved in designing the Vertex Detector (VP2) for LHCb's 2030 upgrade.